 About the NATF

 North American Transmission Forum (NATF) members include investor-owned, state-authorized, municipal, cooperative, U.S. federal, and Canadian provincial utilities.
-The NATF promotes the highest levels of reliability in the operation of the electric transmission systems.
+The NATF promotes excellence in the reliability and resiliency of the electric transmission system.

 The NATF is built on the principle that the open and candid exchange of information among its members is the key to improving the reliability of the transmission systems in the U.S. and Canada.
 Members recognize the operation of each member affects the operations of them all.

 The NATF’s mission is to promote excellence in the reliable and resilient operation of the electric transmission system.